nikclayton/powercoders.org/site/content/about/_index.md

   refugees in IT companies and IT departments.

-  It started with a trip to the United States.
+  It all started with a trip to the United States.
 At this time, the refugee crisis in Europe was all over the news.
 Founder Christian Hirsig met two other entrepreneurs in the US: one with a cooking school for refugees, one with a coding academy for women.
 Inspired by their projects and driven by the energy to help, the idea of Powercoders was born, with the mission of giving people